Lee and Karen Duquette,

 look below

-There are two navigational choices below.
+There are two travel options below.

 go back to the British Columbia menu Karen and Lee Duquette also visited the Capilano Suspension Bridge in May 2004 while on a cruise.
 The photos are a bit different from these, and adds some history as well.
 So if you enjoyed this page, you really should check the 2004 experience.
 There is a link at the bottom of that page back here.